 Looking at the pages of history, we will find that the Pepsi Cola market rivalry has existed years ago for ages.
 Looking at both the beverage giants, it is clearly understood that they are trying their every possible effort to be crowned as the leader of the soft drink industry.

 Coca Cola is however the largest company in the soft drink, non –alcoholic beverage industry.
 With more than 500 brands, Coca Cola owns 17 brands which make over $ 1 billion.
-The other side, Pepsi owns a range of market-leading brands and snack foods with 22 iconic brands giving company revenue of over $ 1 billion.
+On the other side, Pepsi owns a range of market-leading brands and snack foods with 22 iconic brands giving company revenue of over $ 1 billion.
 According to a report by Beverage Digest

 “Coca Cola and PepsiCo Inc. have a combined share of around 70% in the entire carbonated soft drink market (CSD) of the United States.”

 The global market share of both the company is more than 200 countries.
-The Pepsi Cola market rivalry which is also known as cola wars have made both the companies spend a huge amount of money on advertisements targeting each other publicly to grab customer’s attention.
+The Pepsi Cola market rivalry which is also known as the cola wars have made both the companies spend a huge amount of money on advertisements targeting each other publicly to grab customer’s attention.
 Be it in print media or electronic media, the car wars are fought everywhere.

 The Pepsi Cola Market Rivalry – A Case Study of how the beverage giants acquired the market monopoly

 Looking at the market rivalry of both the soft drink industry giants, it has been noticed that in recent years, both the companies have shifted their attention from soft drinks to other products, giving less attention to their main products.
 As per a report by Beverage Digest,

 “Consumption of carbonated soft drinks fell to 31 year low in the US in 2016.”

 While the main rivalry product remained the center of the cola war, PepsiCo further moved to explore new markets, focusing on snacks.
 The then CEO of PepsiCo Inc, Indra Nooyi stated,

 ”The key thing is, this is a business that’s highly competitive in North America.
 It’s a profitable business.”